 Week 5: St. Aidan & Oak gall ink

 Behold the humble oak gall: in this case marble galls, gathered in September 2020 from an oak tree at St. Edan's.
 Galls can be found on the tips of oak branches.
 When in Spring a gall wasp lays its larvae in the bark of the oak tree, galls grow in defence of the wasp.
 When the larvae hatch they eat their way out of the gall and so appears the holes on the growths.

 Leonardo da Vinci drew in oak gall ink.
-Mozart composed with it.
-Shakespeare wrote in it.
-Irish monks illuminated with it.
-It's a rich, permanent, and slightly acidic dark brown ink which oxidises on exposure to air.
+Mozart composed with it, Shakespeare wrote in it, Irish monks illuminated with it.
+It's a rich, permanent, and slightly acidic dark brown ink which oxidises and darkens on exposure to air.

 April 18 2021

 Oak galls at St Edan's used to make ink

 This week The Junior Room drew sea monsters inspired by the story of St Aidan and the poisoned bread.
 The drawings were made in traditional reed pen and oak gall ink.
 In the story, Aidan's disciple Scuithín is carried over the Irish sea by a sea beast to warn his friend St David of trouble ahead.